-- To perform two contrasting pieces on one or more instrument(s). - To undertake a sight reading test on first instrument at appropriate grade level. - To undertake an aural test at appropriate grade level. - To be interviewed by the Artistic Director (Music).
+- To perform two contrasting pieces on one or more instrument(s). - To undertake a sight reading test on first instrument at appropriate grade level. - To undertake an aural test at appropriate grade level. - To be interviewed by the Director of Music.